privacybydesign/irma-frontend-packages/README.md

     // Back-end options
     session: {
-      // Point this to your YIVI server:
+      // Point this to your Yivi server:
       url: 'https://yivi-server.my-server.domain/',

       start: {